 For museum information and hours, please visit – Natural History Museum

 During my visit to the London location, I went for one thing and that was to try their Full English fry-up.
 I had mentioned that I enjoyed their traditional breakfasts, so I decided on trying a leveled up version of this filling meal.
-Talk about a breakfast of champions, it was delicious and enjoyed in the classy space of Balthazar.
+Talk about a breakfast of champions, it was delicious, and I enjoyed it in the classy space of Balthazar.

 For information on their Covent Garden location – Balthazar London

 If you are looking for pub style food at a fair price, Wetherspoons is a good place to try.
 I have gone to several over the years from London to Inverness, Scotland.
-My family members who live in England as well as the ones who visit, always recommend Wetherspoons.
 It is a great place to try if you are on a budget or traveling with children/ teenagers.

 For location information, please visit – JD Wetherspoons

 Afternoon Tea at the Palm Court – The Ritz Hotel